Keto Calculator: The Simplest Ketogenic Macro Calculator

 Data pertaining to the effects of the keto diet on exercise remains limited.
 However, there is research suggesting that a low-calorie, ketogenic diet results in adaptation where fat becomes the major fuel source during exercise (instead of carbohydrates).
 This may be beneficial for supporting long bouts of exercise since fatty acids tend to be superior to glucose as a long-lasting energy.

-BHB has been shown to reduce inflammation in tissues throughout the body by inhibiting the actions of proinflammatory proteins called inflammasomes.
+BHB salts like those found in Team Keto Fuel have been shown to reduce inflammation in tissues throughout the body by inhibiting the actions of proinflammatory proteins called inflammasomes.

 - Frankenfield, D., Roth-Yousey, L., Compher, C., & Evidence Analysis Working Group.
 (2005).
 Comparison of predictive equations for resting metabolic rate in healthy nonobese and obese adults: a systematic review.
 Journal of the American Dietetic Association, 105(5), 775-789.